 Similarly he has sought to pit blacks against whites, supporting blacks and other non white races, whilst yet contrarily supporting Alt Right ideas of “Whiteness”.

 As he claimed in 2002:

-Clearly, then, this is a very dangerous divide and conquer strategy of global destruction to stop the threat of “western liberalism”, without distinguishing sufficiently between its classical and progressive forms.
-It makes no distinction either between different ethnicities that might come under the rubric of the “White race” seeing Whites in their entirety as a danger.
+Clearly, then, this is a very dangerous divide and conquer strategy of global destruction.
+Any means is justified to stop the threat of “western liberalism”, without distinguishing sufficiently between its classical and progressive forms.
+It makes no distinction either between different ethnicities that might come under the rubric of the “White race”.
+It sees “Whites” only in their entirety as a danger.
 Yet it is prepared to recruit any anarchic and radical influence in turn, if it can hasten war and racial confrontation, by claiming it supports Alt Right values of preserving “Whiteness”.

 In this, then, while Alt Right is indeed eclectic, it is always wise to analyse exactly whose ideas the spokespeople at the top actually promote.
 The use of the term “conservative” (which has been similarly exploited like the word “nationalist”) to harvest unwitting recruits, is a misnomer and disingenuously used.
-While Spencer himself might very well disavow its use to describe the Alt Right in any case, it is clear than many in the movement still strongly identify themselves as such, but would be horrified if they knew more fully of the subversive influences and extremist ideas being promoted using such terms within its ranks.
+While Spencer himself might very well disavow its use to describe the Alt Right in any case, it is clear than many in the movement still strongly identify themselves as such, but would be horrified if they knew more fully of the subversive influences and extremist ideas being promoted with the false use of such terms.